Vocal and Body Warm Ups

-- Using both hands, have students create an “O” shape by touching pointer finger to pointer finger and thumb to thumb.
+- Using both hands, have students create an “O” shape by touching index finger to index finger and thumb to thumb.

-- Instruct them to put the “O” around their belly button and take slow, silent, and deep breaths, pushing the “O” out in a smooth motion as they exhale while keeping their shoulders still.
+- Instruct them to put the “O” around their belly button and take slow, silent, and deep breaths pushing the “O” out in a smooth motion while keeping their shoulders still.

 - Add a “sh” or “th” sound to the breath.

 Bouncy Breath: Students will learn to control their breath by bouncing it.